m-abdulah-malik/markdown-cv/index.md

 `Dec22 - Present`
 - Site Reliability Engineer, *Atlas HXM*, Remote, Pakistan

--*Azure Cloud Services:* Managed the infrastructure for an ASP Core .NET web application
+-*AWS Cloud Services:* Managed the infrastructure for an ASP Core .NET web application

-featuring backend microservices, Azure CDN Front Door for micro-frontends, and Azure
+featuring backend microservices, Amazon CloudFront for micro-frontends, and AWS Lambda

-Function Apps to handle event-driven workloads such as payroll, payments, and customer
+to handle event-driven workloads such as payroll, payments, and customer details.

-details.
-Oversaw the core platform part of the application while coordinating with
+Oversaw the core platform part of the application while coordinating with other SREs

-other SREs managing the fragment micro-frontends such as HCM and Payments.
+managing the fragment micro-frontends such as HCM and Payments.

 -*Automation & CI/CD:* Automated deployment and release processes for the web application

-using Azure DevOps, Terraform, and Ansible.
+using GitHub Actions, Terraform, and Ansible.
 Integrated OWASP Dependency Check, SonarQube,

-and Defect Dojo into CI/CD pipelines to enhance security and maintainability, ensuring
+and Defect Dojo into CI/CD pipelines to enhance security and maintainability, ensuring high

-high service availability.
+service availability.

--*Containerization:* Deployed .NET backend microservices to Azure Kubernetes Service (AKS)
+-*Containerization:* Deployed .NET backend microservices to Amazon EKS for scalable management.

-for scalable management.
-Utilized AKS features such as autoscaling and managed clusters,
+Utilized EKS features such as autoscaling and managed clusters, configured Kubernetes secrets,

-configured Kubernetes secrets, and used Helm for application deployment to ensure

-resilience and efficiency.
+and used Helm for application deployment to ensure resilience and efficiency.

--*IaC:* Implemented Infrastructure as Code using Terraform and GitHub Actions to automate
+-*IaC:* Implemented Infrastructure as Code using Terraform and GitHub Actions to automate the

-the provisioning and management of Azure resources, promoting consistency and repeatability
+provisioning and management of AWS resources, promoting consistency and repeatability across

-across environments.
+environments.

 -*Networking & Security:* Implemented networking solutions for the web application, including

-Azure App registrations, VPC, VPN, and DNS.
-Managed identity and access for Azure services
+AWS App registrations, VPC, VPN, and DNS.
+Managed identity and access for AWS services using

-using Keycloak, establishing robust security measures to protect data and ensure compliance.
+AWS IAM, establishing robust security measures to protect data and ensure compliance.

--*Web & Db Management:* Configured and managed web servers (Nginx, Apache) to support the web
+-*Web & Db Management:* Configured and managed web servers (Nginx, Apache) to support the

-application, ensuring optimal performance.
-Managed SQL databases (MySQL) for consistency in
+web application, ensuring optimal performance.
+Managed SQL databases (MySQL) for consistency

-data integrity and NoSQL databases (MongoDB) for fast access, acknowledging the trade-offs
+in data integrity and NoSQL databases (DynamoDB) for fast access, acknowledging the trade-offs

 - between speed and consistency.

-`Feb22 - Nov22`
+-`Feb22 - Nov22`

 - DevOps Engineer, *Royal Cyber Inc.*, Remote, Pakistan

 -*Pipeline Development:* Designed and implemented CI/CD pipelines for various microservices,

-utilizing tools like Azure DevOps and GitHub Actions to streamline development workflows and
+utilizing tools like GitHub Actions to streamline development workflows and automate build

-automate build and release processes.
+and release processes.

--*Container Orchestration:* Managed the deployment of microservices in Azure Kubernetes Service
+-*Container Orchestration:* Managed the deployment of microservices in Amazon EKS clusters,

-(AKS) clusters, ensuring efficient scaling and resource management while adhering to the best
+ensuring efficient scaling and resource management while adhering to the best practices for

-practices for containerization and orchestration.
+containerization and orchestration.

 -*Collaboration and Agile Practices:* Worked closely with development teams to integrate